asineth0/checkn1x/README.md

 ![](https://github.com/asineth0/checkn1x/blob/master/icon_dark.png?raw=true)

-# checkn1x
+# checkn1x Reborn - bring back Checkn1x with latest Checkra1n version (0.12.3)

 Linux-based distribution for jailbreaking iOS devices w/ checkra1n.
+Full latest changelogs at [here](https://checkra.in/releases/0.12.3-beta)

 ## Downloads

-Downloads are available under [releases](https://github.com/asineth0/checkn1x/releases).
+Downloads are available under [releases](https://github.com/TeGaX/checkn1x/releases).

 ## Usage

 **Use whatever tool you want, but I'm only officially supporting Etcher.**

-1. Download [Etcher](https://etcher.io) and the ISO from releases.
+1. Download [Etcher](https://etcher.io), [Rufus](https://rufus.ie) and the ISO from releases.
 2. Open the ``.iso`` you downloaded in Etcher.
 3. Write it to your USB drive.
 4. Reboot and enter your BIOS's boot menu.
 5. Select the USB drive.

+Note: If after writing the ISO to USB but can't boot to Checkn1x, try to write to USB as GPT and DD mode

 ## Building